SRTAI22/ClassifierSTL10/README.md

 ## Overview

 This project is an image classifier trained on the STL-10 dataset.
 The model is capable of identifying various object classes in images.
 Additionally, the repository includes a Streamlit app that allows users to upload photos and classify them in real-time.
+There is a file with saved parameters if you wish to try it out of the box.

 ## Table of Contents